kapelajii/coiiot_network_programming/sockets/cognex_vision_example/readme.md

 ## Excersice 1.
 Telnet client to read data from machine vision camera

 In this excersice we desing socket client (Telnet) wich can trigger camera and read position data.
-Camera is connected to robot and robot needs part x, y coordiantes and orientation to locate part for picking using machine vision
+Camera is connected to robot and robot needs part x, y coordiantes and orientation to locate part for picking using machine vision.
 In this example data is stored in spreadsheet cell C7 inside Cognex insight explorer Spreadsheet View.

 Implement